hcomet/CheapoDC/README.md

 Both services require a location using Latitude and Longitude which you can set using the CheapoDC [Web UI](/README.md#web-ui) or [CHeapoDC API](#cheapodc-api).
 Both sources will use weather stations close to the provided coordinates.
 OpenWeather provides the name of the weather station used in its response.
 Open-Meteo does not.
 If run side-by-side with the same co-ordinates they provide slightly different results.
 You may want to check which service provides the best results for your location.

 As indicated the default service is Open-Meteo.
-This is primariy because no registration is required to use the open service.
+This is primarily because no registration is required to use the open service.

 ## Web UI